-But White Oak Akashi "Sake Casks" are allegedly American white oak ex-sake casks!
-Anyone that knows anything about sake knows that: a) the vast majority of sake isn't matured--it generally doesn't age well--and b) the limited amount of sake that is aged is aged in cedar casks.
-Oak and cedar trees aren't even in the same phylum!
-How is that we have a whisky aged in "sake casks," let alone American white oak ex-sake casks?
+But White Oak Akashi “Sake Casks” are allegedly American white oak ex-sake casks!
+Anyone that knows anything about sake knows that: a) the vast majority of sake isn’t matured for longer than a few months–it generally doesn’t age well–and b) the limited amount of sake that is aged is aged in cedar casks.
+Oak and cedar trees aren’t even in the same phylum!
+How is that we have a whisky aged in “sake casks,” let alone American white oak ex-sake casks?

 The answer, I suspect, lies with Kijoshu.
 I won’t go into the details of how it’s made here, but it essentially uses more sake during the third fermentation, while normal sake uses water.
 This gives it a far sweeter character than typical sake, which in turn makes it a better candidate for aging.
 Akita Prefecture’s Asamai Shuzo makes a Kijoshu that does indeed spend a year in oak casks, so it’s likely that Akashi Shuzo got their hands on something similar a few years back.
 And for some reason, this year they’re calling those same casks “American white oak sake casks” rather than ex-Kijoshu casks.

 These kinds of releases make you wonder.
 Why stop at cedar?
 Japan’s only independent cooperage, Ariake Sangyo, also accepts orders for casks made using cypress, maple, walnut, and “other” wood.
 Eigashima Distillery seems well on track to win the title of “Macallan of Japan.”